CodemasonHQ/docs/getting-started-with-php.md

 You can now deploy your app:
 ```
-$ mason deploy --to starting-with-php
+$ mason deploy --to getting-started-php

    Deploying application to Codemason...